W&W Group Continues Growth In New Business

 These forecasts are subject to there being no distortions on the capital and financial markets, no other unforeseeable events and no further strain on consumers.

-24.11.2023 CET/CEST Dissemination of a Corporate News, transmitted by EQS News - a service of EQS Group AG.
+24.11.2023 CET/CEST Dissemination of a Press Release, transmitted by EQS News - a service of EQS Group AG.

 The issuer is solely responsible for the content of this announcement.